-The four current internationals that have opted to accept call-ups for the upcoming Olympic Games will face no repercussions despite the opposition of the FAW to a British team
+The Wales players representing Team GB at the upcoming Olympic Games will face no sanctions despite the opposition of the Football Association of Wales (FAW) to a British team.

 The FAW, along with their Scottish and Northern Irish counterparts, fear the joint squad for the Games in London could threaten the independence of their own national teams.